CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Addition of Units and Dimensions
 --------------------------------

-Newly included in ChemDataExtractor are the concepts of :python:`Unit` s and :python:`Dimension` s.
-These work just as expected; each :python:`Unit` has a dimension and quantities with the same :python:`Unit` s can be converted between each other.
-See the API documentation for :python:`model.units` for more information.
+Newly included in ChemDataExtractor are the concepts of :class:`~chemdataextractor.model.units.unit.Unit` s and :class:`~chemdataextractor.model.units.dimension.Dimension` s.
+These work just as expected; each :class:`~chemdataextractor.model.units.unit.Unit` has a dimension and quantities with the same :class:`~chemdataextractor.model.units.unit.Unit` s can be converted between each other.
+See the API documentation for :mod:`chemdataextractor.model.units` for more information.

 Changes to Parsers
 --------------------

 Previously, different types of parsers were just distinguished by name.
-A :python:`MpTableParser` was understood to parse tables, and :python:`MpParser` was understood to parse Sentences.
+A :class:`MpTableParser` was understood to parse tables, and :class:`~chemdataextractor.parse.mp_new.MpParser` was understood to parse Sentences.
 However, this was not enforced in any way.
-This has now been changed, with all parsers now implementing either :python:`parse_sentence` if they are sentence parsers, or :python:`parse_cell` if a table parser.
-You can get these methods for free by subclassing from :python:`BaseSentenceParser` and :python:`BaseTableParser` respectively.
+This has now been changed, with all parsers now implementing either :meth:`~chemdataextractor.parse.base.BaseSentenceParser.parse_sentence` if they are sentence parsers, or :meth:`~chemdataextractor.parse.base.BaseTableParser.parse_cell` if a table parser.
+You can get these methods for free by subclassing from :class:`~chemdataextractor.parse.base.BaseSentenceParser` and :class:`~chemdataextractor.parse.base.BaseTableParser` respectively.
 You then only need to implement the interpret function, just as before.

-To work with the models now being able to store values and units in a more structured manner, :python:`BaseParser` now contains new methods for extracting them.
+To work with the models now being able to store values and units in a more structured manner, :class:`~chemdataextractor.parse.base.BaseParser` now contains new methods for extracting them.
 Refer to the API documentation for it for more detail.

 Forward looking Interdependency Resolution
 ------------------------------------------